AMWA-TV/info-004/docs/Introduction.md

   > Is this correct?
 Should this be DNS Blue/Red? - BG
 - DNS Red/Blue
   > I find the above a little confusing.
 Is the point of this that the DNS server on the Blue network serves out the RDS address for Blue and also the RDS address for Red?
 And that the DNS server on Red serves out the RDS address for both Red and Blue?
 If so, perhaps some explanatory text would help – BG
+ >
+ > Agree this is confusing, think it was covered before, this can go. - GP

 The cost of the Red / Blue / OOB isolation is duplication of services, and complexity in end-point capability and configuration.
 2x DNS servers would be provisioned for maximum resilience, and multiple NIC’s are needed on each DNS server, to connect to the three available networks.
 RDS servers need to support multiple interfaces, to allow facing towards both Red and Blue, and RDS servers need to be able to operate as active-active.